theo-regi/python_AM/README.txt

 You might get some security troubles (based on anaconda manipulations and virtual environnements creations/set-up).
 Feel free to reach me out in case of troubles.

+Shared project with Lauren Cazal, Arthur Negre and Thomas Giraud-Liansot